-In this course students will develop skills in manipulating algebraic expressions with integer exponents and in simplifying polynomials, rational expressions and square roots.
+In this course, the student will review secondary school skills in manipulating algebraic expressions with integer exponents and in simplifying polynomials, rational expressions and radicals.
 Systems of equations will be solved graphically and algebraically.
-The student will become familiar with geometric terms associated with prisms and solve application problems involving those figures.
-Methods of factoring second degree polynomials will be emphasized.
-Applications involving factoring will also be included.
-The ability to solve equations will be expanded to include rational expressions, radicals, and quadratic equations.
+The student will solve application problems involving cylinders, rectangular solids and spheres.
+Methods of factoring second-degree polynomials and applications involving factoring will also be included.
+The ability to solve equations will be expanded to include rational expressions, radicals, and quadratics.
 The quadratic formula will be introduced.
-Application problems will include 30-60-90 and 45-45-90 triangles.
-Prerequisite: MATH-061 or appropriate score on the math placement test.
-(5 hours weekly)
+This course includes computer-assisted instruction.
+Prerequisite: Appropriate score on the math placement test.
+(4 hours weekly)

-MATH - 070 Intermediate Algebra 3 Credits
+MATH-070 Intermediate Algebra 3 Credits

-The emphasis of this course is on using algebraic and graphical techniques to model and solve real world application problems.
+The emphasis in this course is on using numeric, algebraic and graphical techniques to model and solve real world application problems.
 The use of a graphing calculator is required.
-Topics will include linear, quadratic and exponential functions, rational equations (both linear and quadratic), radical equations, linear and nonlinear systems, use of the discriminant and an introduction to probability and statistics.
-Prerequisite: MATH-065 or appropriate score on math placement test.
+Topics will include linear, quadratic and exponential functions, radical equations, linear and nonlinear systems, use of the discriminant and an introduction to probability and statistics.
+Familiarity with rational expressions and equations is assumed.
+Prerequisite: MATH-065, MATH-067 or appropriate score on the math placement test.
 (4 hours weekly)